goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

 - **PRIVILEGE ESCALATION METHOD:** sudo

 {{% notice tip %}}
-Whenever you see a magnifiying glass icon next to an input field, clicking it will open a list to choose from.
+Whenever you see a magnifying glass icon next to an input field, clicking it will open a list to choose from.
 {{% /notice %}}

 As we are using SSH key authentication, you have to provide an SSH private key that can be used to access the hosts.
 You could also configure password authentication here.